 And - unlike monkeys or bedbugs - the sun is everywhere.
 (At least during the day.)

+So visitors who think they can just wander around Hue's tombs or sunbathe on Boracay without adequate sun protection are just asking for trouble.
 The tips below are intended to show you why you should protect yourself, and how to best make sure you don't fly home roasted worse than a turkey on Thanksgiving.

 To find out about the ill effects of UV exposure, read this primer on UV Radiation.

 Southeast Asia's High UV Radiation Levels